kailiang-zhong/DESCN/data/README.md

 ```

 ## Information fingerprint of data files
-To ensure that data files is not tampered with.
+To ensure that data files are not tampered with.
 ```shell
 MD5 (lzd_data_public.zip) = 545bb0eae05cca58f0d813a990ed9cba
 MD5 (full_trainset.csv) = efffc70375e700bcb91a9d41eddd7f66